 What about documents, software and data?

-Documents & data are often saved on OneDrive.
-If users forget this and they work with desktop, favorites and other personal folders outside OneDrive, the option exists to backup these as well.
+Documents & data are almost always saved on OneDrive.
+If users forget this and they work with desktop, favorites and other personal folders outside OneDrive, the option exists to include these in a backup as well.